Meteor-Community-Packages/meteor-autoform/README.md

 ### afFieldValueIs

-Use this helper with `#if` to dynamically show and hide sections of a form based on the current value of any field in the form.
+Use this helper with `#if` to dynamically show and hide sections of a form based on the current value of any non-array field on the form.

 Here's an example where we want the user to select a type, and if he selects the "Other" type, we want to show an additional field where the other type can be entered as text.